eliasbenb/PlexAniBridge/docs/configuration.md

 `list[str]` (Optional, default: `[]`)

 An optional list of Plex genres to filter by.
-If specified, only items with these genres will be synced.
+If specified, only items with these genres will be scanned.

 ```python
 ["Anime", "Animation"]
 ```

-This is useful for syncing only Anime content in a mixed library.
+This is useful for scanning for only Anime content in a mixed library.

-!!! tip "Finding Possible Genres"
+!!! question "How to Find Plex Genres"

-    Genres are sourced from the metadata you use (typically TheMovieDB or TheTVDB).
-You can find the possible genres below:
+    Genres are sourced from the media item's source metadata agent (typically TheMovieDB or TheTVDB).
+You can find some of the common genres here:

     - [TheTVDB Genres](https://thetvdb.com/genres)
     - [TheMovieDB Genres](https://www.themoviedb.org/talk/644a4b69f794ad04fe3cf1b9)

 ---
 ### `PLEX_METADATA_SOURCE`

 `Enum("local", "online")` (Optional, default: `"local"`)

-Determines the source of metadata for Plex content:
+Determines the source of Plex metadata to use when syncing:

 - `local`: Use metadata stored locally on the Plex server.
-- `online`: Fetch metadata from Plex's servers using the [Plex Metadata](https://metadata.provider.plex.tv).
+- `online`: Fetch metadata from Plex's servers using the [Plex Metadata](https://metadata.provider.plex.tv) provider.

 !!! warning "Online Metadata Advantages and Limitations"

-    The main advantage of using the online metadata is that it provides the most complete library possible.
-A complete set of seasons and episodes will exist, even if they are not in your library.
-This is useful if you regularly delete content and keep incomplete shows.

-    Additionally, the online source logs your activity across all Plex servers, so you can sync content from multiple servers or even previously deleted servers.
+    Online metadata can provide a more complete library (including seasons/episodes not present locally) and records activity across Plex servers, allowing syncs for content from multiple or previously deleted servers.

-    However, the online metadata has some limitations:
+    Limitations:

-    - Being online, it's subject to outages and rate limits, causing sync times to drastically increase.
+    - Susceptible to outages and rate limits, which can greatly slow syncs.
-    - You are required to enable [Plex Sync](https://support.plex.tv/articles/sync-watch-state-and-ratings/) for the online Plex API to work.
+    - Requires [Plex Sync](https://support.plex.tv/articles/sync-watch-state-and-ratings/) to be enabled for the online API to function.
-    - It may not be as up-to-date with your activity as the local server in the event Plex Sync fails.
+    - May be less up-to-date than the local server if Plex Sync fails.
-    - Due to API limitations, only the admin user can use the online Plex API.
-All other users will be forced to use the local metadata source.
+    - The online API is available only to the Plex admin user..

 ---